 When Can You Go Skating in Banff?

 Skating in Banff depends on the seasonal weather.
-In 2020 we caught the first excellent ice skate of the season on Johnson Lake the first week of November, but we were waiting a bit longer the year before that.
-2021 didn’t see a great wild ice skating season at all.
+In 2020, we caught the first excellent ice skate of the season on Johnson Lake in the first week of November, but we were waiting a bit longer the year before that.
+2021 didn’t see a great wild ice skating season at all, while in 2023 the lakes starting turning to solid ice in late November.

 Timing is key to skating in Banff and Canmore.
 It needs to be cold enough that the ice has frozen over enough to skate on, but also before the snow falls enough to cover the lake.
 All of the photos in this post were taken between November and January.